andrewhu02/cosi-103a/README.md

 ## Database Development

 * We deployed an Azure Cosmos database that stores 8 default recipes.
 The app's backend has been migrated to fetch/store recipes from/to the database.
 * When the user adds a new recipe through the deployed app, the recipe will persist across app development because it has been added to the backend database.
+* When the user modifies or deletes a recipe, those changes will also persist.

 ## Azure Alerts